 Introduction

 There is a growing concern that modern-day animal agriculture bears health and ecological costs that cannot be sustained (e.g., see Willett et al., 2019).
 The production and consumption of industrially reared animal foods has been linked to a number of personal and public health consequences (e.g., the emergence of zoonotic diseases; see Jones et al., 2013), and a disproportionate share of food-related environmental impacts (Dagevos & Voordouw, 2013).
-In contrast, plant-forward diets offer a potential solution to many of the health and ecological crises that society faces today, and that we can expect to face in the near future (Willet et al., 2019).

-Yet, irrespective of these current challenges, the consumption of animal foods remains a socially normative practice.
-It is estimated that approximately 73% of the global population maintain an omnivorous diet (IPSOS Mori, 2018), consuming on average 43kg of meat each year (Ritchie et al., 2017) rates which continue to rise exponentially ).
+In contrast, plant-forward diets offer a potential solution to many of the health and ecological crises that society faces, and that we can expect to face in the near future (Willet et al., 2019).
+Nonetheless, the consumption of animal foods remains a socially normative practice.
+It is estimated that approximately 73% of the global population maintain an omnivorous diet (IPSOS Mori, 2018), consuming on average 43kg of meat each year (Ritchie et al., 2017) rates which continue to rise exponentially (Whitnall & Pitts, 2019).
 As such, willingness to reduce or forego the consumption of animal products remains low in most western societies, with intention estimates between 14%-16% for meat-consumption reduction (Bryant, 2019; Lacroix & Gifford, 2019; Lea et al., 2006).
-Accordingly, a comprehensive body of research has sought to understand why individuals may be unwilling to reduce and how these barriers might be overcome (for recent reviews, see Bryant et al., 2021; Graca et al., 2019).
+Accordingly, a comprehensive body of research has sought to understand why individuals may be unwilling to reduce and how these barriers might be overcome (for recent reviews, see Bryant et al., 2021; Graça et al., 2019).

 One barrier sometimes identified in self-report studies of meat and animal-product reduction is an anticipated lack of support among a person’s primary social group—family members, friends, but, especially, romantic partners (Hodson & Earle, 2018; Lacroix & Gifford, 2019; Markowski & Roxburgh, 2019).
 In particular, studies of ex-vegetarians and vegans’ retrospective reports often include mention of the struggles they faced coordinating their diets with close others (e.g., see Asher et al., 2014; Haverstock & Forgays, 2012; Menzies & Sheeshka, 2012).
 Clearly, the relational context in which an individual undertakes a dietary transition is an important moderator of engagement and success.
 Nonetheless, research into the relational dynamics affecting the attempt and maintenance of plant-forward transitions, remains largely unexplored.
-Here, we conducted a foundational investigation to better understand how relational climate -- the cohesion and flexibility of a relationship -- relates to the current dietary practices of cohabitating couples and their openness to a member pursuing a plant-forward transition.
-This preliminary work should provide scope for further inquiry into the role of relational climate in the pursuit and maintenance of plant-forward diets.
+Here, we conducted a foundational investigation to better understand how relational climate -- the cohesion and flexibility of a relationship -- relates to the current dietary practices of cohabitating couples and an individual’s openness to pursuing a plant-forward transition.
+This preliminary work should provide scope for further inquiry into the role of relational climate for the pursuit and maintenance of plant-forward diets.

 1.1 Social and relational barriers to meat reduction